-1. The employer shall make easily accessible to its workers a description of the criteria used to determine pay, pay levels and, where applicable, pay progression for workers.
-These criteria shall be objective and gender-neutral.

-2.(new) Member States may adopt measures to support small and micro enterprises in complying with the obligation under paragraph 1.
+- 1. The employer shall make easily accessible to its workers which criteria are used to determine pay, pay levels and, where applicable, pay progression for workers.
+These criteria shall be objective and gender-neutral. - 2.(new) Member States may exempt micro and small enterprises from the obligation related to the pay progression under paragraph 1.